Books I loved and blurbed

 Witness in the Convex Mirror by Eileen R. Tabios (TinFish Press, May 2019)

-The Google Song: And Other Rhymes for Our Times by Ed Maranan (Anvil Publishing, November 2017)
+The Google Song and Other Rhymes for Our Times by Edgar B. Maranan (Anvil Publishing, November 2012)

 A treasure trove of enchanting, well-crafted and nature-friendly poems, from a master poet, for children of all ages.

-Ed Maranan was a Filipino poet, essayist, fiction writer, playwright, diplomat, translator and writer of children’s stories.
-He wrote in Filipino and in English.
-He was inducted into the Palanca Hall of Fame in 2000.
+My first poetry mentor, Ed Maranan was a Filipino poet, essayist, fiction writer, playwright, diplomat, translator, and writer of children’s stories.
+He wrote more than 50 books in Filipino and English, won 35 Palanca awards (the equivalent of the Pulitzer Prize) and other literary prizes, and was inducted into the Palanca Hall of Fame in 2000.
+He served as the Philippine Embassy’s Information Officer to the Court of St. James, in London, UK for more than a decade until his retirement in 2006.
+He passed away in 2018.